jjjjjgggj/jjjjjgggj.github.io/README.md

 # jjjjjgggj.github.io
 paper code
-if you want to train this paper, you need to upload your data to the dataset, and change the config/json
+##If you need to use this code for training, first you need to create a dataset folder and then upload your data.
+Then modify the specific information of the corresponding configuration file in the config folder